lvh/icecap/doc/intro.md

 `icecap` only stores data in encrypted and authenticated form.
-Both the full capability URLs (which are not stored anywhere), and a deployment-specific secret key are necessary to decrypt the request payloads.
+Both the full capability URLs (which are not stored anywhere), and a deployment-specific secret key are necessary to decrypt the encrypted payload.

-That means that even in the case of a complete compromise of both database and API servers, no customer data is compromised.
+That means that even in the case of a complete compromise of both database and API servers, no user data is compromised.
 The database is a key-value store of indices and encrypted payloads, but:

 - An attacker has no way of knowing which capability maps to which index without having *and* the capability URL *and* the master secret *and* the entire database, because both the capability URL and the master secret are required to even compute the index.
-- An attacker has no way of knowing what the canned request for a capability means without having *and* the capability URL *and* the master secret *and* the relevant database row, because the capability URL and the master secret are required to produce the
+- An attacker has no way of knowing what the encrypted payload for a capability means without having *and* the capability URL *and* the master secret *and* the relevant database row, because the capability URL and the master secret are required to produce the